-Medicines and the environment
+Pharmaceuticals and the Environment

 Study on the risks of environmental effects of medicinal products

-Disclaimer: The views expressed in this study are those of the authors alone and do not necessarily represent those of the European Commission Directorate-General for Health and Food Safety or the EAHC.
+Disclaimer: The views expressed in the study are those of the authors alone and do not necessarily represent those of the European Commission Directorate-General for Health and Food Safety or the EAHC.
 The authors are fully responsible for any errors.